“That’s My Name, Don’t Wear it Out!”

 Mary

 “You don’t like Mary?”
 I ask.
 “I can understand not liking Trisha and Natalie, they’re 50% people; 50% of us like them and 50% don’t, but Mary?
 How can you dislike Mary?”
 Mary has her flaws of course, and we all become qualified professionals when it comes to spotting other people’s flaws, but with Mary, we really need to dig deep to find them.
-The next question we will ask ourselves, soon after we start spelunking through Mary’s caves and caverns, is why am I here again?
+The next question we will ask ourselves, soon after we find ourselves in the depths of Mary’s caves and caverns, is why am I here again?
 That’s right, we started this whole expedition because there was something about Mary that exposed something we didn’t like about ourselves.

 Funny is a Funny Thing